nutratech/cli/README.rst

 to include ``Scripts`` directory in your ``$PATH``.
 This can be done manually after installation too.

+Windows users may also have differing results if they install for all users (as an administrator) vs. installing just for themselves.
+It may change the location of installed scripts, and affect the ``$PATH`` variable being correctly populated for prior installs.

 Linux may need to install ``python-dev`` package to build ``python-Levenshtein``.
 I am currently debating making this an optional dependency to avoid